ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 Templates offer a good start, but not every architecture needs the same viewpoints.
 * Avoid mixed responsibilities.
 * Avoid fluffy diagrams.
 Documents should not be vague.
 They should be about one abstraction.
-* **Always** provide a legend: what does a certain line mean?
+* **Always** provide a legend.
+Explain what a certain line or box means.
 Don't make stakeholders guess.
-* Don't be afraid to add text to the diagram.
+* Don't be afraid to add text to a diagram.
-* Don't document what you don't need.
+* Don't model what nobody needs.
-If you are not using a data store, do not make an _Information View_.
+Eg. if you are not using a data store, do not create an _Information View_.
 * Make sure your stakeholders understand what you are documenting.

 Whatever your preferred visualisation approach is, keep a **decision log**.
 Document your decisions, the considered alternatives and the timing a decision was made.
-Since the system will evolve, a decision log will keep track of the reasoning behind a certain decisions.
+Since the system will (very likely) evolve, a decision log will keep track of the reasoning behind a certain decisions.
 Decisions might need to change, so keeping track of the rationale behind a decision is valuable.

 # Why?